marcioggs/plupload-java-servlet/README.md

 =====================

 Java servlet that processes Plupload request.
-This application was implemented for use in a project that needs the uploaded image to compressed in the client-side to save server bandwidth.
+This application was implemented for use in a project that needs the uploaded image to be compressed in the client-side to save server bandwidth.

 Used/implemented features:
 --------------------------